-Montana Fish, Wildlife and Parks (MFWP), in collaboration with Glacier National Park, the Confederated Salish & Kootenai Tribes, and the Blackfeet Nation, monitor the NCDE grizzly bear population through maintaining a radio-marked sample of individuals and monitoring mortalities within the DMA.
+Montana Fish, Wildlife and Parks, in collaboration with the U.S. Fish & Wildlife Service, Glacier National Park, the Confederated Salish & Kootenai Tribes, and the Blackfeet Nation, monitor the NCDE grizzly bear population through maintaining a radio-marked sample of individuals and monitoring mortalities within the DMA.
 The most recent population estimate was 1,029 bears for 2018.

 Montana Fish, Wildlife & Parks maintains a long-term population monitoring program for the ecosystem.
 The purpose of this long-term program is to monitor the vital population parameters of grizzly bears by assessing the survival and reproductive rates, and trend.
 This is accomplished by radio-monitoring female grizzly bears.